Flutterwave/Java-v3/documentation/Subscriptions.md

 # Subscriptions

-We recommend reading the main readme first, to understand the requirements for using the library and how to initiate this in your apps.
+We recommend reading the main README first to understand the requirements for using the library and how to integrate it into your application.
 This guide assumes you've read that.

 ##  Get all subscriptions

-This describes how to get all subscriptions
+This describes how to get all subscriptions.

 ```java
 ListResponse flwResponse = new Subscriptions()